-- A UP will be a single patent based on a granted EP and will have effect in the territories of the countries that have ratified the UPCA at the date of registration of unitary effect.
+- A UP is a single patent based on a granted EP and has effect in the territories of the countries that have ratified the UPCA at the date of registration of unitary effect.
 Given that ratifications of the UPCA will likely take place successively over time, there will be different generations of UPs with different territorial coverage.
-A UP will be a single indivisible patent right.
-This means that it will not be possible to allow a UP to selectively lapse in one or more territories while maintaining protection in others. - A UP will not cover all EPC Member States as some countries including the UK, Spain, Poland and Switzerland, are not going to be in the system.
-Patent protection in these territories will continue to be available through existing validation procedures of standard EPs or via national patent filings. - The territorial coverage of a UP will remain constant for its entire lifetime.
-This means that, for instance, a given UP's territorial coverage will not be extended to other EU Member States that ratify the UPCA after the registration of its unitary effect.
-However, divisional UPs may have different territorial scope compared to the parent UP due to the later date of registration of the divisional patent's unitary effect. - The UP may provide patentees with broader coverage than they would have pursued under the current EP system.
+A UP is a single indivisible patent right. - This means that it is not possible to allow a UP to selectively lapse in one or more territories while maintaining protection in others. - A UP does not cover all EPC Member States as some countries including the UK, Spain, Poland and - Switzerland, are not in the system.
+Patent protection in these territories continues to be available through existing validation procedures of standard EPs or via national patent filings. - The territorial coverage of a UP remains constant for its entire lifetime.
+This means that, for instance, a given UP's territorial coverage will not be extended to other EU Member States that ratify the UPCA after the - registration of its unitary effect.
+However, divisional UPs may have different territorial scope compared to the parent UP due to the later date of registration of the divisional patent's unitary effect. - The UP may provide patentees with broader coverage than they would have pursued under the still existing EP system.
 Previously some of the UP countries may not have been considered for EP validation due to the additional expense. - There are however certain potential downsides of a UP.
-Of these, the most significant is the risk of central revocation of a UP across all jurisdictions at any time during the life of the patent (presently, EPs can only be centrally revoked following a challenge during the 9-month opposition period following grant). - A UP can be enforced and challenged only though the UPC. - The seat/place of business of the first named applicant will determine the applicable law for the UP as an object of property.
+Of these, the most significant is the risk of central revocation of a UP across all jurisdictions at any time during the life of the patent (previously, EPs could only be centrally revoked following a challenge during the 9-month opposition period following grant). - A UP can be enforced and challenged only though the UPC. - The seat/place of business of the first named applicant determines the applicable law for the UP as an object of property.